Jane Jolly

 About me and my therapy practice

-Person-centred counselling focuses on active listening and empowering clients to find their own solutions.
-CBT includes exercises to explore and understand thoughts, feelings, or behaviours, or to regulate emotions such as anxiety, depression or low self-esteem.
+In terms of how I work - person-centred counselling focuses on active listening and empowering clients to deepen their understanding of themselves, and find the solutions that best suit them.
+It puts the client at the heart of the process.
+CBT includes techniques and tools to further help explore and understand thoughts, feelings, or behaviours, or to regulate emotions such as anxiety, depression or low self-esteem.

-My approach is also trauma-informed, allowing me to effectively support in addressing various challenges faced by clients.
+My approach is also trauma-informed, which allows me to effectively support clients in addressing various complex or difficult challenges that are a result of traumatic experiences.

 Practice description

-If you are struggling with your thoughts, emotions or behaviours, or would like to explore specific experiences in your life, speaking with a professional Counsellor in a safe, supportive environment may help.
-Taking that first step can lead to meaningful changes in your life.
+If you are reading this and are struggling with your thoughts, feelings, emotions, behaviours, or would like to explore specific experiences in your life, speaking with a professional counsellor may help.
+Taking that first step can lead to meaningful changes in your life, and you are welcome to contact me, without obligation, to see whether you feel I might be able to help you.

 My first session

-In counselling sessions, clients decide what they want to focus on.
-I actively listen and help them explore their issues without giving specific advice or telling them what to do.
-Sometimes, I gently challenge clients to help them understand themselves better, but they move at their own pace and in a manner that best suits them.
+In counselling sessions, you decide what you want to focus on.
+I actively listen and help you explore issues - without giving specific advice or telling you what to do.
+Sometimes, I might gently challenge to help you understand yourself better, but you move at your own pace and in a way that best suits you.

-The first session differs from other sessions.
-It includes reviewing the counselling agreement and completing an assessment to understand why the client is seeking counselling.
-This is all done in a relaxed manner and at the client's own pace.
+The first session includes reviewing the counselling agreement and completing an assessment to understand why you are seeking counselling.
+This is all done in a relaxed manner and at your own pace.

 Each session lasts 50 minutes.

-If you would like to reach out, I'm available for a free, no-obligation initial telephone consultation to help you determine if I can assist you.
+If you would like to contact me, I'm available for a free, no-obligation initial telephone consultation to help you decide if I can assist you.

 What I can help with

-Abuse, Anger management, Anxiety, Bereavement, Cultural issues, Depression, Disability, Health related issues, Identity issues, LGBTQ+ counselling, Loss, Menopause, Men's issues, Mood disorder, Neurodiversity, Obsessions, OCD, Phobias, Post-traumatic stress, Redundancy, Relationships, Self esteem, Self-harm, Sensory impairment, Stress, Trauma, Women's issues, Work related issues
+Abuse, Anger management, Anxiety, Bereavement, Coercive control, Cultural issues, Depression, Disability, Health related issues, Identity issues, LGBTQ+ counselling, Loss, Menopause, Men's issues, Mood disorder, Neurodiversity, OCD, Phobias, Post-traumatic stress, Redundancy, Relationships, Self esteem, Self-harm, Sensory impairment, Stalking, Stress, Trauma, Women's issues, Work related issues

 Types of therapy